gordengorden/HTX-xData-Technical-Test/README.md

 This repository contains my solution for the HTX xData Technical Test.
 The project includes a predictive model for Singapore residential property prices and a Link Analysis (Graph) approach to understand market relationships.

+Please also find my slides (HTX xData Technical Test.pdf) for in-depth explanation of my data preparation and modelling process.

 ## Setup and Installation

 ### Prerequisites